2017-08-28, update: 2020-08-26

 Louise Schweitzer, One Wild Flower (2012)

-A popular approach to avoid frustration and embarrassment is to claim that the meaning of the Snark is elusive.
-But some try to understand it nevertheless.
-For those courageous readers I take this post as an occasion to recommend Louise Schweitzer’s doctoral thesis One Wild Flower.
+If you want to be on the safe side, just claim that the meaning of the Snark is elusive.
+But to the more courageous readers I recommend Louise Schweitzer’s doctoral thesis One Wild Flower.

 Seven Coats